LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer/README.md

 Applicaiton will decode fieldEntry and show Fid name and decoded value in the Treeview control.
 However, if the Fid id is custom fid and is not available in data dictionary, the application will display original Hex string instead.

 #### Filtering data inside DataGrid

 There are an option for user to filter column such as Msg Type, Key(item name, user name in the message), Domain and Stream Id.
 It also provide interface to search MRN data by using GUID.

 User can just click at the column header and applicaiton will filter all avaialbe data for each columns and popup combo box.
-User just tick check box inside combo box to filter the data for particular column.
+User just tick/untick check box inside combo box to filter the data for particular column.
 Below is sample screenshot when user click column header to filter data.

 ![DomainFiltering](/images/filterDomainBullet.png)

 ![MsgTypeFiltering](/images/filtermsgtye.png)

-Below is output when select only refreshMsg
+The following screen shot is sample output when user filter only refreshMsg.

 ![MsgTypeFiltering](/images/msgtyperesult.PNG)